 He also wants us to remain obedient to His commandments and treat others as equal members of one race: God’s human race.
 He also wants us to stop the generational sins that can impact our family for many years.

 God Buddies help each other grow and mature in their trust and faith in the Lord to help advance their spiritual maturity.
-God does not want us to do life alone but desires us to have deep, authentic relationships that help us grow as men, as husbands, as fathers, and as Christians.
+God wants us to become godly men so he provides many lessons in the Bible.
+Study with others helps you grow as men, as husbands, and as fathers.

 - Gather some God Buddies together and agree to study the Bible.
 Use the questions above to guide your discussions.